RuslanMck/gitea-playwright-automation/docs/test-scope.md

 - **P2 - Out of scope:** Not required for the current iteration.

 #### **P0 API Areas**
-(Describe endpoints, but not test cases yet – those go to Section 3.)
 - Users / Authentication:
   - `GET /users/{username}`
   - `POST /user/emails`